 Another option besides buying bags is to make your own.
 For those with the time, skills, and desire, Heather T. at Make-A-Bag-Along is collecting patterns and instructions for sewing, knitting, and crocheting your own reusable shopping bags.
 There’re even instructions for knitting one big new tote out of many used plastic grocery bags that will last much longer than each small one.
 And no virgin plastic is consumed in the process.
 Make-A-Bag-Along is a new site, and Heather needs ideas.
 If you are crafty, I encourage you to visit the site and share any ideas you might have for making your own bags.

-Finally, whether we decide to carry our groceries in reused plastic bags, new bags from renewable sources, or homemade bags, the main point of this article is that we all need to stay awake and aware.
+Finally, whatever type of bag we choose to carry our groceries, the main point of this article is that we all need to stay awake and aware.
 It’s easy to be swayed by “green” marketing language that is really just a masked come-on for mindless consumption.
 It’s not so easy to see past the advertising to the reality that the best way to step lightly on the earth is to stick to the 3 R’s: Reduce, Reuse, Recycle, in that order.
 Nowhere in that list is Buy More Crap.